Budget Planner Calculator

 📋Steps to Calculate

-1. Enter your full monthly income from all sources.
+1. Enter your total monthly income from all sources, including salary, freelance work, and passive income.

-2. Add up expenses in housing, food, transportation, entertainment, and miscellaneous.
+2. Input monthly expenses across all categories: housing, food, utilities, transportation, entertainment, and miscellaneous.

 Mistakes to Avoid ⚠️